sj19217/CS-Coursework/Interpreter/process.md

   to check that the right type of operands are paired with commands (e.g. can't move data into an immediate value)
 * In preparation for making LEA function, moved interpreting arithmetic expressions into a function to separate calculating the address from finding the value there.
+* Changed things in the execute() switch statement to make MOV-ing stuff to an arithmetic operand work